 A comprehensive strategy crafted around a new Municipal Separate Storm Sewer System Permit helps one of the most populous counties of the National Capital Region become a water quality leader.

 Located just north of Washington, DC, Montgomery County, Maryland is home to more than one million people.
 In 2010, the County, which drains to the Chesapeake Bay, was issued one of the most stringent Municipal Separate Storm Sewer System (MS4) permits in the nation.
-The five-year permit, which was negotiated with the U.S. EPA and the Maryland Department of the Environmental (MDE) complies with the EPA’s NPDES regulations requiring large, urban jurisdictions to control pollution from stormwater runoff to the maximum extent practicable.
-Major new provisions of the permit include:
+The five-year permit, which was negotiated with the U.S. Environmental Protection Agency (EPA) and the Maryland Department of the Environmental (MDE) complies with the EPA’s National Pollutant Discharge Elimination System (NPDES) regulations requiring large, urban jurisdictions to control pollution from stormwater runoff to the maximum extent practicable.

 In a joint partnership with Brown and Caldwell, Biohabitats has been leading a team of stormwater and marketing consultants to assist the Montgomery County Department of Environmental Protection (DEP) to refine an implementation framework for the MS4 Permit.

 The Permit requires development of a Countywide Coordinated Implementation Strategy (CCIS) to meet watershed restoration goals and water quality standards.
 It also requires the County to evaluate its codes, regulations, standards, policies, and planning process, and develop recommendations to implement Environmental Site Design (ESD) to the maximum extent practicable.
 Biohabitats was lead consultant and co-author with DEP staff of the County’s CCIS.